AGM Batteries – What You Need to Know

 These differences in construction are what causes its characteristics to be different than a flooded lead acid battery.
 As we noted above, its construction allows an AGM battery to fully recover from deeper discharge situations, allowing it to be deployed in applications where a flooded battery would not survive.
 AGM batteries are also significantly more vibration resistant, allowing them to be used in applications where they will see rougher treatment.
 And, because they are sealed, they can be stored, charged and discharged in any position, allowing them to be installed into applications where a flooded battery would spill and damaged the equipment it is installed in.
 For instance, our handheld jump starters are used and stored in a variety of situations and conditions without issue, thanks to their internal AGM batteries.

-What Do I Need to Know to Service AGM Batteries?
+What Do I Need to Know to Service AGM Batteries

 Since the AGM battery utilizes a completely different construction than a flooded battery, these changes have implications when it comes to servicing them, especially when it comes to charging and maintaining these batteries.
 Because they are completely sealed, AGM batteries are very sensitive to voltage (in a battery, voltage equals pressure).
 This means that care must be taken to not overcharge (raise the voltage too high on) an AGM battery.
 Most AGM batteries have a maximum voltage limitation from 14.4V to 14.65V at 70˚F.